 All corporate expenditure was frozen while ‘drastic economies’ were necessary to ‘improve liquidity.’

 6 December 1974: BLMC needs bailing out

 On 6 December 1974 Tony Benn, the Secretary of State for Trade and Industry, announced that British Leyland had come to the Government for aid and that a committee headed by Sir Don Ryder would investigate the company’s prospects.
 Tony Benn now had his opportunity to bring British Leyland into the public sector.

-Eddie McGarry of the Transport and General Workers’ Union, convener at Rover-Triumph and Chairman of the British Leyland (Motor Corporation Combined) Trade Union Committee said that, if the public was going to have a financial stake in British Leyland, there must not only be public accountability, but ‘practical trade union representation on the Board’.
+Eddie McGarry of the Transport and General Workers’ Union, the Convener at Rover-Triumph and Joint Chairman of the British Leyland (Motor Corporation Combined) Trade Union Committee (BLTUC), said that, if the public was going to have a financial stake in British Leyland, there must not only be public accountability, but ‘practical Trade Union representation on the Board’.

 He said that with such union representation many disputes, like the one on lay-off pay which had made Triumph workers idle, would not happen.
 He was delighted with the move towards state participation.
 ‘It is in line with our policy and with Labour Party policies for saving and creating jobs’, he said.

 Triumph at Canley had now been strikebound for two weeks over lay off pay with 11,000 workers laid off.
 On the picket line Finisher Bill Holder said: ‘I would sooner see the firm go under and the Government take over than the men give in.
 It’s a fight to the finish.’

 Even union leaders condemned the dispute, which had caused £17 million production losses.
 ‘It is totally unnecessary and counter-productive,’ said Bob Wright of the Amalgamated Union of Engineering Workers.